The immunization against COVID-19 will not mean the end of masks, frequent hand washing, and physical distancing. At least not yet.

-Canada’s National Advisory Committee on Immunization is recommending that people who have been vaccinated to continue practicing public health measures against COVID-19.
-The reason is that there is still not enough evidence about how long the vaccine is effective and whether it prevents spread.
+Canada’s National Advisory Committee on Immunization is recommending that people who have been vaccinated continue practicing public health measures against COVID-19.
+The reason is that there is still not enough evidence on how long the vaccine is effective and whether it prevents the spread of COVID-19.

-The first vaccine, from Pfizer-BioNTech, was approved last week.
-Immunizations with the earliest doses started in Ontario and Quebec.
+The first vaccine from Pfizer-BioNTech was given approval last week.
+The immunizations with the earliest doses started in Ontario and Quebec.
 The first vaccinations were administered in Ottawa.
-A second mRNA vaccine from Moderna is expected to be approved soon.
+A second mRNA vaccine from Moderna is expected to be given approval soon.

 For more information about this story, click here.